-You seriously need a car to explore L.A.
+Note: You seriously need a car to explore L.A.
 It is spread out and it was made for driving.

-I hope you've rented a nice one to drive along Rodeo Drive but if not, don't worry, you'll fit right in with the Bohemian atmosphere of Venice Beach.
+I hope you've rented a nice car to drive along Rodeo Drive but if not, don't worry, you'll fit right in with the Bohemian atmosphere of Venice Beach.

 If you are looking for a place to stay, be sure to check out our post: Where to Stay in Los Angeles – 4 Hotels to Make You Feel Like a Star.